boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : Type of observation point.
 Values are listed in the observationPointType registry.

 Additional Information:
-: See the observationPointType registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-observation-point-type].
+: See the observationPointType registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-observation-point-type]).

 ## anonymizationTechnique